thumbnail

 Anti-Xray

-Anti-Xray is quite self explanatory, preventing the very common cheat of using software to have Xray vision in Minecraft, letting players see beneath the surface to find valuable materials and hidden bases.
+Anti-Xray is incredibly useful.
+It prevents the very common cheat of using software to have Xray vision in Minecraft.
+Typically, this gives players the ability to see beneath the surface and instantly find valuable materials or hidden bases.

 You can download the Anti-Xray plugin here.